dtemir/harvard-CS50AI/README.md

 DISCLAIMER: This is internet, so I can't really tell you what to do.
 However, please consider the fact that this a violation of the [edX Honor Code](https://www.edx.org/edx-terms-service.) to just copy-paste the code.
-So please consider the sole purpose of this repository to just hack around.
+So please consider the sole purpose of this repository is to just hack around.

 <h2>Week 0: Search</h2>